williamngan/pts/guide/md/_0100_Get_started.md

 import {CanvasSpace, Pt, Group} from "pts"
 ```

+(If you don't know how npm works, it's not a problem.
+Skip to next section to use Pts as a script directly.)

 To get started quickly with a webpack es6 build, try [pts-starter-kit](https://github.com/williamngan/pts-starter-kit).
 If you prefer typescript, try this [pts-ts-starter-kit](https://github.com/pierpo/pts-ts-starter-kit) by pierpo.

 For using Pts in React, take a look at [pts-react-example](https://github.com/williamngan/pts-react-example).

+Alternatively, use a zero-config tool such as [neutrino.js](https://neutrinojs.org/) to scaffold a custom javascript project directly.

 ##### (Note that pts is an es6 library, so if you want to compile to es5, you'll need to configure babel accordingly.)